Feedback & improvement initiatives

 User navigation project

-We are interested in learning more about how people locate the library’s services and navigate the physical spaces.
-Once we know this, we can come up with solutions regarding wayfinding in the newly renovated Webster Library and in the planning of any Vanier Library improvements.
+We were interested in learning more about how people locate the Library’s services and navigate the physical spaces in order to help us come up with solutions regarding wayfinding in the newly renovated Webster Library and in the planning of any Vanier Library improvements.
+This project ran in two parts from September 2019 to March 2020.
+Thank you to everyone who participated.
+The Library will use the findings to inform future signage, tools and library design.

 We received over 600 postcards.
 Some postcards related to navigation (locating bathrooms, finding specific rooms, finding books, identifying printers, finding the right elevator, etc.), and many postcards related to facilities, noise, food, and library services.